 Third-party payers of sick pay filing third-party sick pay recap Forms W-2 and W-3 must enter "Third-Party Sick Pay Recap" in place of the employee's name in box e.
-Also, do not enter the employee's SSN in box d.
+Also, do not enter the employee's SSN in box a.
 See Sick Pay Reporting in section 6 of Pub.
 15-A.

 Box 1-Wages, tips, other compensation.
-Show the total wages, tips, and other compensation, before any payroll deductions, that you paid to your employee during the year.
-Do not include elective deferrals, except section 501(c)(18) contributions.
+Show the total taxable wages, tips, and other compensation (before any payroll deductions) that you paid to your employee during the year.
+However, do not include elective deferrals (such as employee contributions to a section 401(k) or 403(b) plan) except section 501(c)(18) contributions.
 Include the following: